Salesforce, Inc.

 Cash vs Debt

 As with any equity investment, CRM carries market risk, sector-specific risk, and company-specific risk that investors should evaluate in the context of their own portfolios.
-It is important to consider these factors alongside broader market conditions and individual financial goals when reviewing CRM.
+These risk factors are not exhaustive — macroeconomic shifts, regulatory changes, and competitive dynamics can all influence Salesforce, Inc.'s trajectory.